 We conduct our business at 20 banking offices located in the Chicago metropolitan area.
 We own a majority of our banking center facilities, except for our Chicago-Lincoln Park, Northbrook, and Chicago-Hyde Park East offices, which are leased.
-We also operate two satellite national commercial leasing offices and two remote ATMs on sites where we do not have a full-service banking office.
+The Hyde Park East office was closed effective January 2, 2014.
+We also operate two satellite national commercial leasing offices.
 We believe that all of our properties and equipment are well maintained, in good operating condition and adequate for all of our present and anticipated needs.